What is the Ohio Social Security Disability Application Process?

 According to Medical News Today, mistakes made during the initial SSD application process can result in delays, which, in turn, causes more stress on an already-precarious financial situation.
-Some of the most common mistakes and missteps associated with the SSD application process include:
+Some of the most common mistakes and missteps associated with applying for Social Security Disability are:

 - You must have a medically determinable impairment/condition that is severe, interfering with basic work activities.

 - Your condition must be expected to be severe and disabling for at least 12 months.